ucsb-cs130a/PA2/README.md

 The `GraphAnalyzer` files are meant to be a wrapper around the `FeatureGraph` so the code to build the graph and analyze the graph are separated.
 This class contains all of the methods M1-M8 outlined above.

 Note that both the `GraphAnalyzer` and the `FeatureGraph` have an insert function. you will implement the actual insertion into the graph in the `FeatureGraph` class stored in the `GraphAnalyzer` because that is where the graph is stored.
 The `GraphAnalyzer` has its own insert function so it can follow the cost constriants on M2 and M3 at each insert as outlined in M7.
+In order to meet these constraints, you will need to have a heap as a private field in `GraphAnalyzer`.

 Our testing code will always follow the following the pattern: